JanakiTruno-maf/sample-bots/README.md

    - `ACTION`: Set to `create` or `destroy` when running pipeline

 2. Run pipeline manually from GitLab UI

+   **Actions:**
+   - `create`: Build image and deploy new infrastructure
+   - `destroy`: Remove all infrastructure
+   - `plan-and-apply`: Two-stage process with manual approval between plan and apply

 ## Required GCP Permissions
 Service account needs: